Linou92/Final-Project/README.md

-# SkoTutoring Mobile App using PhoneGap Desktop & PhoneGap Developer
+# SkoTutoring Mobile App using PhoneGap Desktop & PhoneGap Developer App
 SkoTutoring Mobile App as a Final Project for the 4ME305 - Web & Mobile Development course

 ## Usage